Guidelines for Journal Authors

 Footnotes

-use footnotes to refer to sources you cite.
-Where footnote markers
+footnotes to refer to sources you cite.
+Where footnote markers appear

-appear adjacent to punctuation marks such as commas, full-stops,
+adjacent to punctuation marks such as commas, full-stops, or quotation

 REFERENCES

-of referencing, as specified in pages 148–168 of the fifth
+system of referencing, as specified in pages 148–168 of the

-and the usage and positioning of punctuation markers—for
+and positioning of punctuation markers—for both in-text citations

 A note on citing electronic sources